AmethystCash/AutoSort/README.md

 ## How to get started?

 1. Clone the repository.
+2. Make sure that you have some kind of a camera/webcam connected to your device.
-2. Install all the necessary packages:
+3. Install all the necessary packages:
   - `os`
   - `time`
   - `threading`